 There are good ways to virtually eliminate being unfairly convicted of impaired or intoxicated driving by a BAC estimator.
 One is to choose not to drink.
 Another is to pace the rate of drinking and follow other tips for maintaining a low BAC.
 And a third is to select a designated driver.
 For specific tips on these practical solutions visit Breath Analyzer.

 In reality, many alcohol breath testers detect any chemical compounds that contain the methyl group in its molecular structure.
 Yet there are thousands of such compounds.
 Many occur naturally in the human breath.
 Some result from disease.
 Many come from inhaling fumes from gasoline, glue, paint, paint remover, “new car smell,” celluloid, cleaning fluids, etc.

 Breath testers also assume as constants certain ratios within the human body.
 But these actually vary widely from person to person and within the same person over time.
 For example, many breath-testing machines assume a 2,100-to-1 conversion ratio.
 That is, in converting alcohol in the breath to estimates of alcohol in the blood.

-However, this ratio varies from 1,900 to 2,400 among people.
+But this ratio varies from 1,900 to 2,400 among people.
 And, of course, also within a person over time.
 This variation will lead to false BAC readings.
-Some breath analysis machines assume a hematocrit (cell volume of blood) of 47%.
+Some breath test machines assume a hematocrit (cell volume of blood) of 47%.
 However, hematocrit values range from 42 to 52% in men and from 37 to 47% in women.
 A person with a lower hematocrit will have a falsely high BAC reading.
-These machines appear to discriminate against female suspects.
-For more visit Alcohol Breath Analyzer Accuracy .
+These machines appear to discriminate against female suspects.10 For more visit Alcohol Breath Analyzer Accuracy .